opengovsg/postmangovsg/docs/sending.md

 For email, sender worker uses Postman's SES credentials.
 For SMS, sender worker retrieves the campaign's credentials from AWS Secrets Manager.

 The hydrated message is sent to the end client (Twilio, SES).
 Upon receiving a response from the end client, the sender worker updates the message with `delivered_at`.
-If it is a successful response, it will also set `message_id`, otherwise, it sets `error_code`.
+If it is a successful response, it will also set `message_id`, otherwise, it sets `error_code`, and `error_sub_type` if any.

 ## Logger worker